-From Nayakan to Gangs of Wasseypur, we’ve assorted some of the best Indian thrillers on Amazon Prime streaming across languages — Tamil, Hindi, Malayalam, Kannada, Bengali.
+(This article was updated on October 26, 2023).
+From Nayakan to Titli, we’ve assorted some of the best Indian thrillers on Amazon Prime streaming across languages — Tamil, Hindi, Malayalam, Kannada, Bengali.

-Mysteries, whodunnits, suspense dramas — thriller as a genre fascinatingly unifies different narrative techniques and possesses the power to draw your attention from the get-go.
-If it’s a good thriller, you are thoroughly invested in its details and characters and try to solve the maker’s intricate puzzle.
+Mysteries, whodunnits, suspense dramas — thriller as a genre fascinatingly unifies different narrative techniques and has the power to draw your attention from the get-go.
+Whether it’s a gripping crime drama, a psychological suspense, or a political espionage story, the best thrillers captivate audiences with intricate plots, well-fleshed characters, and unexpected twists.
+They challenge conventional storytelling norms, pushing the boundaries of what a thriller can achieve.
 Several Indian filmmakers, particularly in the recent past, have upped the stakes in the genre with their meticulous eye for detail.
-In fact, most of these filmmakers predominantly hail from film industries whose movies were generally overlooked compared to the mainstream Bollywood.
+In fact, most of these filmmakers predominantly hail from regional industries whose movies were generally overlooked compared to the mainstream Bollywood.

-Among all the OTT streaming platforms, Amazon Prime Video has a vast catalog of Indian titles.
-Satiate your movie cravings with some of the best Indian thrillers currently streaming on Amazon Prime.
-Take your pick and stream away!
-Note: These films were playing as of October 2022.
+In the ever-expanding universe of streaming content, Indian thriller genre has carved out a niche that’s both compelling and thought-provoking.
+And among all the OTT streaming platforms, Amazon Prime Video has a vast catalog of Indian titles.
+Quickly then, we bring you some of the best Indian thrillers streaming on Amazon Prime.

 Best Indian Thrillers On Amazon Prime